- Our Courses

 There is no UK government funding available for this course.
 LAMDA is eligible for the US Federal Direct Loan Program (School code: G21086).

 This course is eligible for the Fulbright-John Wood LAMDA Award in Classical Acting.
-Applications are now closed for programmes starting in 2018.
 Applications for 2019/2020 open in April 2018.
 Learn more about the application process.

 Find out more information on funding your training.